Friday, September 20, 2024

 As Fred Braue had noted, magicians kept the secret of Out of this World to themselves for many years.
 Prior to Magician’s Magic, you’ll find the trick referred to in books for the public but all you’re told is that it is brilliant and you can buy it from a magic store for a dollar.
 For example, Bruce Elliott, writing in Professional Magic Made Easy (1959), said: 'I recommend that you purchase this miraculous seeming trick, since I am not at liberty to reveal it here.’

 Paul Curry released Out of this World to the public in 1965, but Paul Clive, a magician in Blackpool, had beat him to it.
-Paul Clive described the trick under the title of Parting of the Ways in his book Card Tricks Without Skill.
-This was first published in 1946, while Out of this World was being hailed by magicians as the world’s greatest card trick.
-The trick did not appear in Clive’s 1946 book but it did appear in the revised 1959 edition published for the public by Faber & Faber.
+Paul Clive described the trick under the title of The Parting of the Ways in his book Card Tricks Without Skill.
+This book was first published in 1946, while Out of this World was being hailed by magicians as the world’s greatest card trick.
+However, the trick did not appear in Clive’s 1946 book but it did appear in the revised 1959 edition published for the public by Faber & Faber at the same time that Bruce Elliott was saying it was not his to reveal.

 PAUL CLIVE

-While I browsed, Paul Clive walked slowly behind the counter producing bird calls with a little device he had in his mouth called a Ventrilo or Bird Warbler.
+While I browsed, Paul Clive walked slowly behind the counter producing bird calls with a little device he had in his mouth called a Ventrilo.
 People in the shop would pause and wonder where the chirping sounds were coming from.
 I should add that Paul Clive bore no resemblance to a showman, performer or prankster.
 The idea that the bird calls came from him was never considered.
 Eventually, he’d reveal the secret and sell another Ventrilo to a tourist.

 I’ve since learned more about Paul Clive.
 He had been a salesman, selling canned goods, and doing magic shows in his free time.
 He moved to Blackpool in 1931 and had the shop on the North Pier since at least 1947, and a business address, Paul Clive & Co Ltd, in Cocker Street, Blackpool, since 1949.
 From there he marketed his ‘Witchcraft’ brand of tricks directly to magicians and wholesaled them to magic and novelty shops across the UK.